simaelw/php-htmlcomponent/README.md

 ## Methods and Functionality
 - `make()`: A static method to create an instance of the component.
 - `addClasses()`: Adds one or more CSS classes to the component.
-- `setAttributes()`: Sets one or more HTML attributes for the component.
+- `addAttributes()`: Sets one or more HTML attributes for the component.
 - `addStyles()`: Adds one or more inline styles to the component.
+- `selfClosing()`: To force the tag to be self-closing or not when necessary.
 - `setContent()`: Sets the content for the component (can be a string or other components).
 - `render()`: Returns the HTML representation of the component as a string.
 - `print()`: Outputs the HTML representation directly to the page.